 Rhinoviruses, the cause of most common colds, can live up to three hours on your skin, according to the National Institute of Allergy and Infectious Diseases.

-The contagious viruses also can survive up to three hours on objects such as telephones and stair railings, the NIAID reports in its prevention tips for the common cold.
+The contagious viruses also can survive up to three hours on objects such as telephones and stair railings, the NIAID reports.

 Proceed with caution: Word of warning about anti-bacterial products, such as soaps.
 "Keep in mind antibacterial soap is no more effective in killing germs than regular soap," the Mayo Clinic states.
 "Using anti-bacterial soaps may even lead to the development of bacteria that are resistant to the product's antimicrobial agents, making it harder to kill these germs in the future."